nhoxben335/.NET-coursemap/README.md

 # WEBD3000 - NSCC CourseMap Application

-This repository will hold all of the code to build out your ASP.net application.
+This repository will hold all of the code to build ASP.net application.